Statistics Explained

 SDG15.PNG

-The indicators selected for SDG 15 ‘Life on land’ show some slight improvements combined with a few clearly negative developments that result in an overall slightly negative goal-level assessment.
-While the EU’s forest area has increased, pollutant concentrations in European rivers have shown mixed trends, with improvements in the biological oxygen demand occurring alongside increases in phosphate concentrations.
-Regarding land degradation, pressures from land take, including soil sealing by impervious materials, have continued to intensify, while the EU land area at risk of severe soil erosion by water has shrunk slightly since 2010.
-Even though terrestrial protected areas have increased across Member States since 2013, the EU continues to face dramatic long-term declines in common bird and grassland butterfly populations.
-The overall assessment of SDG 15 in this report thus confirms the results of other stocktaking reports and evaluations, which conclude that the conservation status of ecosystems and biodiversity in the EU is unfavourable, and that the negative impacts of EU life-style patterns on (global) biodiversity are considerable [9].
+The assessment of SDG 15 ‘Life on land’ remains unfavourable, showing a further worsening of the situation compared with previous editions.
+This is attributable in part to a new indicator on the area impacted by drought.
+While the EU’s forest area has increased slightly, pollutant concentrations in European rivers have shown mixed trends, with improvements in the biological oxygen demand occurring alongside increases in phosphate concentrations.
+Regarding land degradation, soil sealing with impervious materials has increased continuously since 2006 and the EU area affected by drought has grown strongly since 2017.
+New data on terrestrial protected areas show that the designation of new areas has stagnated since 2019, meaning the EU is not on track to protecting at least 30 % of its land area by 2030.
+Additionally, the EU continues to face dramatic long-term declines in common bird and grassland butterfly populations.
+This overall assessment of SDG 15 thus confirms the results of other stocktaking reports and evaluations, which conclude that the conservation status of ecosystems and biodiversity in the EU is unfavourable, and that the negative impacts of EU life-style patterns on (global) biodiversity are considerable [2].

 Direct access to